oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 ## Introduction

-This lab introduces the Data Studio application built into the Oracle Autonomous Database and shows the various ways it can load data into the database.
+This lab introduces the Data Studio application built into the Oracle Autonomous AI Database and shows the various ways it can load data into the database.

-This lab, and the full functionality of Data Studio, is applicable to both Autonomous Data Warehouse (ADW) and Autonomous Transaction Processing (ATP) databases.
+This lab, and the full functionality of Data Studio, is applicable to both Autonomous AI Lakehouse (ADW) and Autonomous Transaction Processing (ATP) databases.

 Estimated Time: 10 minutes